Sizzling Things to Do in Mexico in December While Your Neighbors Shovel Snow

 Las Posadas transforms neighborhoods across Mexico from December 16-24, with Oaxaca and San Miguel de Allende offering particularly atmospheric versions.
 These nightly processions reenacting Mary and Joseph’s search for lodging turn residential streets into interactive theater productions, complete with candles, music, and post-procession parties where strangers become instant friends over cups of ponche (fruity Christmas punch that makes American eggnog taste like punishment).

-Nothing, however, prepares first-time visitors for Oaxaca’s Noche de Rábanos (Night of the Radishes) on December 23rd.
+Nothing, however, prepares first-time visitors for Oaxaca’s Noche de Rábanos (Night of the Radishes) on December 23rd, one of the unique entertainment and activities in Mexico that showcases local creativity.
 Local artists transform humble root vegetables into elaborate sculptures depicting nativity scenes, historical events, and fantastical creatures with a level of detail that makes American pumpkin carving look like toddler art.
 The entire central plaza becomes a gallery of these ephemeral masterpieces that will rot within days—a poignant reminder to appreciate beauty in the moment rather than preserving everything for posterity or social media.

 Beach Escapes That Don’t Require Fighting for Towel Space

-Puerto Vallarta in December is the beach equivalent of finding an empty highway during rush hour.
+Puerto Vallarta in December is the beach equivalent of finding an empty highway during rush hour, with weather in Puerto Vallarta in December creating ideal conditions.
 With temperatures hovering around 85°F and early December hotel rates floating 30-40% below Christmas week prices, this Pacific gem delivers postcard-perfect beaches without requiring a second mortgage.
 The water temperature remains a consistent 75°F—warm enough for extended swimming but refreshing enough to justify that second margarita as a “cooling measure.”

 The Riviera Maya’s more secluded stretches like Xcacel and Punta Bete offer the Caribbean experience without the Caribbean crowds.
 While Cancun’s beaches transform into human carpeting by mid-December, these lesser-known shores maintain their serenity with powder-soft sand meeting water so blue it seems digitally enhanced.
 December’s 83°F average temperature creates the ideal environment for alternating between beach lounging and exploring nearby cenotes, those mystical limestone sinkholes filled with crystal-clear freshwater.